 Q: How do they know the recently uncovered sculpture is a 'reptile'?

 A: They don't know.
 Schmidt thinks it may be a reptile but isn't sure.
 Gobekli Tepe is so bizarre - and the newest finds so mysterious - no consensus has yet developed.
 Others believe the sculpture shows a wolf, a cat, or some other mammal.
 It possibly represents a kind of animal-spirit, watching over the dead.
+Q: Is there really a link with the Garden of Eden?

 A: The idea that the Eden story is a kind of allegorical folk memory - of the switch from hunter-gathering to farming - is not a new one: it's been canvassed by writer Hugh Brody, among others.
 What is new is the combination of data that links Genesis to this area of Turkey, and very early farming to this area: thus placing a 'metaphorical Eden' arguably in these environs.
 However, Klaus Schmidt emphasises that this is just a theory: "Gobekli Tepe is extraordinary enough, without speculation".